Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Seahawks stats and trends

-- In Seattle's 10 games this year, it has five wins against the spread.
+- Seattle has played 10 games, with five wins against the spread.

-- The Seahawks are 3-2 ATS when underdogs by 1 point or more this year.
+- This season, the Seahawks have an against-the-spread record of 3-2 in their five games as an underdog of 1 point or more.

-- Seattle's games this year have hit the over on only two of 10 set point totals (20%).
+- Seattle's games this season have hit the over on only two of 10 set point totals (20%).

-- Seattle is 3-1 against the spread and 3-1 overall in games when it records more than 26.7 points.
+- Seattle is 3-1 against the spread and 3-1 overall when the team notches more than 26.7 points.

-- Seattle is 1-2 against the spread and 1-2 overall when the team piles up over 368.5 yards.
+- Seattle is 1-2 against the spread and 1-2 overall when the team picks up over 368.5 yards.

-- The Seahawks have turned the ball over six times, five fewer times than the Football Team have forced turnovers (11).
+- The Seahawks have six giveaways this season, while the Football Team have 11 takeaways.

 Home and road insights

-- Washington has one win against the spread, and is 2-3 overall, at home this year.
+- At home this season, Washington has one win against the spread and is 2-3 overall.

 - At home, as 1-point favorites or greater, the Football Team are winless ATS (0-2).

-- Washington has hit the over twice in five home games this year.
+- Washington has hit the over twice in five home games this season.

-- Away from home, the Seahawks have one win ATS (1-1) as 1-point underdogs or more.
+- The Seahawks have one win ATS (1-1) away from home as 1-point underdogs or more.

-- In five road games this season, Seattle has gone over the total once.
+- In five away games this season, Seattle has hit the over once.

 Powered by Data Skrive.